-The advent of economic liberalization helped the cause of laying emphasis on the importance of commodity trading.
-By the beginning of 2002, there were about 20 commodity exchanges in India, trading in 42 commodities, with a few commodities being traded internationally.
+After initiating economic reforms in the 1990s, India realised the importance of commodity trading.
+By the beginning of 2002, there were about 20 commodity exchanges in India.
+These traded in 42 commodities.
+A few commodities also traded internationally.

-Commodities futures contracts and the exchanges they trade in are governed by the Forward Contracts (Regulation) Act, 1952.
-The regulator is the Forward Markets Commission (FMC), a division of the Ministry of Consumer Affairs, Food and Public Distribution.
+Commodity futures contracts and the exchanges they trade in are governed by the Forward Contracts (Regulation) Act, 1952.
+The regulator is the Forward Markets Commission (FMC).
+In September 2015, the FMC merged with the Securities and Exchange Board of India (SEBI).